CAPOS syndrome

 CAPOS syndrome is a rare genetic neurological disorder which is characterized by abnormalities of the feet, eyes and brain which affect their normal function.
 These symptoms occur episodically when a fever-related infection is present within the body.
+The name is an acronym for "cerebellar ataxia, areflexia, pes cavus, optic atrophy, and sensorineural hearing loss".

 Signs and symptoms

 Usually, individuals with this condition have cerebellar ataxia, areflexia, high-arched feet, optic nerve wasting/degeneration, sensorineural deafness.

 These symptoms have variable onset, but they generally begin episodically after having a fever-causing infection such as the common cold, manifesting mainly as sudden-onset ataxic episodes and encephalopathy.
 Other triggers include pregnancy and giving birth.
 Other symptoms that occur during the episodic ataxia includes hypotonia, nystagmus, strabismus, dysarthria, dysphagia, areflexia/hyporeflexia, and temporary deafness.
 More serious symptoms include loss of consciousness and/or onset of a coma.

 These symptoms usually improve alongside the illness that caused the fever.

 General frequency of episodes with people suffering from CAPOS syndrome is 1-3.